TJH0409/CW2024/README.md

   - implement horizontal movements(left right) for user plane

   - new enemy added to the game

+  - added another set of movement (WASD) for player

 ## Implemented but Not Working Properly: